E-LeLuan/Duncans_Grant/README.md

 Part of the following code counts the number of instances where 'a' appears in this exact position.
 There are no instances where this character appears in this position in any other trials.

+For the purpose of clarity and work flow I have created a new sub folder within the FixAlign folder labeled 'Detecting_script_error_and_lst'.
+Move your 'wider_aois' data into this folder.

 To differentiate between trials run using corrected and uncorrected versions of the script:
 1. Make sure all .asc files are in one folder
 2. Open terminal and navigate to the folder that contains the .asc files using `cd` (change directory)
 3. Type `grep -c "CHAR 74 1 a 248 365 264 427" *.asc > detect_script_error.csv`
 4. Run `detect_error_script.R` to write two separate .csv files
 5. In terminal, type `cat filenames_corr.csv > filenames_corr.lst` and then `cat filenames_error.csv > filenames_error.lst` to generate the two .lst files.

+These files will write to wherever your R project file is stored in my case Duncans_Grant.
+I have copy and pasted these into Detecting_script_error_and_lst.

 ## Dealing with a split participant file